GSench/KotlinStudy/Topics/Concurrency/MemoryModel.md

 b = a + c // (a = 1) and (c = b + 1) must be executed before this action
 ```

-*Intra-thread semantics* are violated if some JVM implementation execute the actions in the order:
+*Intra-thread semantics* are violated if some (weired, incorrect) JVM implementation execute the actions in the order:

 ```kotlin
 var a = 0